alextmohler/radio-project/README.md

 Fortunately it is fairly simple to make strainer for timestamps, so feel free to make one for one of the podcasts that you like

 # Requirements:
-python3 -- the entire thing is written in python3
+python3 -- the entire thing is written in python3 <br />
-ffmpeg -- all of the audio editing/concatenating is done using ffmpeg youtube-dl -- all of the downloading is done using youtube-dl curl -- curl is used to download the YouTube html itself in order to get the timestamps out of the description
+ffmpeg -- all of the audio editing/concatenating is done using ffmpeg <br />
+youtube-dl -- all of the downloading is done using youtube-dl <br/>
+curl -- curl is used to download the YouTube html itself in order to get the timestamps out of the description <br/>

 #Output:
 Currently the program outputs one .aac file called "output.aac".